goetas/twital/doc/en/source/tags/capture.rst

     </div>

-All contents inside "pagination" div will be captured and saved iinside a variable named `foo`.
+All contents inside "pagination" div will be captured and saved inside a variable named `foo`.

 .. note::